ShubhaPokharel/SingletonClass/README.md

 Instance blocks are executed when the object is created.
 Constructors are also executed when the object is created too.
 But instance blocks are executed first.

+##### Constructor logics are specific to an object but instance object logics are common to all objects.
+Whenever the object is created, blocks will always be executed first.

+static

+{
+} is called a static block.

+Static blocks are executed when the '.class' file is loaded, once.

+##### Static blocks are executed once, and they are executed first.

+#### When to use static and instance blocks

+▹ If you want to execute the data once, you can go for the static blocks.

+▹ If you want to execute the data whenever the object is created, you can use the instance blocks.